swagercode/AnkiAutoImage/README.md

 ## Install

-1. Place this folder as an add-on in Anki's add-ons directory (or zip and import).
+1. Place this folder as an add-on in Anki's add-ons directory
-2. If you plan to commit a ready-to-run build, vendor the dependencies:
-   - Run: `python tools/vendor_deps.py` (installs into `vendor/` from `vendor_requirements.txt`).
-   - Commit the `vendor/` directory so users don't need to `pip install`.
-3. Edit `config.json` (see below) for provider/API settings and hotkeys.
-4. Restart Anki.
+2. Restart Anki.

 ## Getting API Keys
 1. Google API key from this link: https://developers.google.com/custom-search/v1/overview (Please keep in mind if you do more than 100 a day with google it will charge you)